wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 Clustering is only available for premium caches.

-## Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?
+##<a name="can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers"></a> Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?

 -	**Redis Output Cache provider** - no changes required.
 -	**Redis Session State provider** - to use clustering, you must use [RedisSessionStateProvider](https://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider) 2.0.1 or higher or an exception is thrown.
 This is a breaking change; for more information see [v2.0.0 Breaking Change Details](https://github.com/Azure/aspnet-redis-providers/wiki/v2.0.0-Breaking-Change-Details).